SK 01 Jute Messenger Pouch

 SK 03 Jute Information Postcard

-With the origins of Socials Work’s design language rooting from the Bengali post office, reference will still be made to this integral institution to Bangladesh’s liberation.
+The origins of Samajik Kaj’s design language rooting from the Bengali post office, reference will still be made to this integral institution to Bangladesh’s liberation.

 As a literal reference, postcards are produced to provide information on the materials and craft from the country.
 The designs were based on the original first eight post stamps designed by Biman Malik.